 - 1. Put the generator back into AUTO and allow to start and warm-up for a few minutes. - 2.
-Turn ON (or CLOSE) the MLCB on the generator.
+Set the MLCB on the generator to ON.

-The system will now be operating in its automatic mode.
-The main utility disconnect can be turned ON (or CLOSED), but to shut the unit off, this complete process must be repeated.
+The system will now be operating in automatic mode.
+The main utility disconnect can be turned ON (CLOSED).
+To shut the unit off, this complete process must be repeated.

-Section 8 Troubleshooting
+section 8 Troubleshooting